james-gould/PersonalBlog/all_collections/_posts/2025-30-04-Azure-Key-Vault-Emulator.md

 ## Getting started With the Emulator

-The first run of the Emulator will ask if you wish to install a `localhost` SSL certificate - this is unique to your machine and is required for the Azure SDK to work correctly, [click here if you want to learn more or provide your own certificates.](https://github.com/james-gould/azure-keyvault-emulator/blob/development/docs/CONFIG.md#configuring-your-local-system-for-the-emulator)
+The first run of the Emulator will prompt you to install a `localhost` SSL certificate - this is unique to your machine and is required for the Azure SDK to work correctly, [click here if you want to learn more or provide your own certificates.](https://github.com/james-gould/azure-keyvault-emulator/blob/development/docs/CONFIG.md#configuring-your-local-system-for-the-emulator)

 The Emulator runs as a [container](https://hub.docker.com/r/jamesgoulddev/azure-keyvault-emulator) on your local machine and can be accessed by setting your `VaultUri` to `https://localhost:4997`.